amitaifrey/redisemaphore/README.md

-# Redis-Based Semaphore Implementation
+# Redis-Based Distributed Semaphore Implementation, With Priority Queues

 This repository contains a Go implementation of a Redis-based semaphore mechanism that allows for distributed locking using Redis sorted sets.
 It also includes a mutex lock mechanism to ensure safe concurrent access.
+The distribution of the semaphore is based redis clusters, i.e. we rely on the correctness of the Redis cluster to ensure the semaphore's correctness.

+The semaphore itself has priorty queues, which allows tasks to be scheduled in a specific order.
+This is useful for tasks that are preferred to be executed first, such as tasks that are more time-critical or tasks that have higher priority.

 ## Features